 Provide a notice of accommodations (formerly called "provide notice of access") whenever they sponsor a program, service, and activity on and off campus, pertaining to all OSU-affiliated events.
-OEI has produced guidelines for accessible event planning with suggested language.
+EOA has produced guidelines for accessible event planning with suggested language.

 Provide materials in accessible formats when requested.
 Any publication describing OSU’s services, programs, or activities (e.g. brochures, handouts, position announcements, etc.) must include a statement regarding the availability of that information in accessible formats.

 Provide physical access for all OSU-sponsored programs, conferences, and events, including those occurring in private facilities, to the maximum extent feasible.
 Groups should take steps to determine the accessibility of their events and the facilities being used.
-OEI should be consulted as needed.
+EOA should be consulted as needed.
 All announcements, ticket information, event advertising, etc., must include a notice of opportunity to request an accommodation based on disability.